yourdevkalki/arbitrum-vibekit/examples/typescript/lending-agent/README.md

 A small demo for interacting with an AAVE chatbot using Ember SDK.

+This example file is set up to create MCP-enabled, dockerized agents.

 # Setup

 - (optional) run the server (`onchain-actions` repo) - if you skip this step, official deployment can be used